ecielyang/ERStruct/README.md

-## Other Details
+## References
-Please refer to our paper
+Please refer to the paper
 > *An Eigenvalue Ratio Approach to Inferring Population Structure from Whole Genome Sequencing Data*.